jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 #### Geographical references in Tweet message

 Matching on geographic references in the Tweet message, while often the most challenging method since it depends on local knowledge, is an option for the entire Tweet archive.
-Here is an example geo-referenced match for the San Francisco area based on a ‘golden gate’ filter:
+Here is an example geo-referenced match from 2006 for the San Francisco area based on a ‘golden gate’ filter:

 https://twitter.com/biz/statuses/28311

 #### Tweets geo-tagged by the user

 In November 2009 Twitter introduced its Tweet Geotagging API that enabled Tweets to be geo-tagged with an exact location.
 In June 2010 Twitter introduced Twitter Places that represent a geographic area on the venue, neighborhood, or town scale.
-Approximately 1-2% of Tweets are geo-tagged.
+Approximately 1-2% of Tweets are geo-tagged using either method.

 The available geo-tagging history is dependent on the Historical API you are using.
-With the Search APIs the ability to start matching on Tweet with some Geo Operators started in March 2010, and on with others on February 2015.
+With the Search APIs the ability to start matching on Tweets with some Geo Operators started in March 2010, and with others on February 2015.
 If you are using Historical PowerTrack, geo-referencing starts on September 1, 2011.
 When the Historical PowerTrack archive was built, all geo-tagging before this date was not included.

 #### Account profile ‘home’ location set by user

 All Twitter users have the opportunity to set their Profile Location, indicating their home location.
 Millions of Twitter users provide this information, and it significantly increases the amount of geodata in the Twitter Firehose.
 This location metadata is a non-normalized, user-generated, free-form string.

 As with Tweet geo, the methods to match and the time periods available depends on the Historical API you are using.
 Historical PowerTrack enables you to attempt your own custom matching on these metadata.
 To help make that process easier, Twitter also provides a [Profile Geo Enrichment](http://support.gnip.com/enrichments/profile_geo.html) that performs the geocoding where possible, providing normalized metadata and corresponding Operators.
 Profile Geo Operators are available in both Historical PowerTrack and the Search APIs.
 With Historical PowerTrack, these Profile Geo metadata is available starting in June 2014.
 With the Search APIs, these metadata is available starting in February 2015.

 ### Shared links and media <a id="=sharedMedia" class="tall">&nbsp;</a>

-Sharing web page links, photos and video have always been a fundamental action users take on Twitter.
+Sharing web page links, photos and videos have always been a fundamental action users take on Twitter.
 Early in its history, all of these actions involved including a URL link in the Tweet message itself.
 In 2011 Twitter integrated sharing photos directly into its user-interface.
 In 2016, native videos were added.

 Given this history, there are a variety of filtering Operators used for matching on this content.
 There are a set of Operators that match on whether Tweets have shared links, photos, and videos.
-Also, since most URLs shared on Twitter are shortened to conserve character (e.g. generated by a service such as bitly or tinyurl), Twitter provides data enrichments that generate a complete, expanded URL that can be matched on.
+Also, since most URLs shared on Twitter are shortened to use up less of a Tweet's 140 characters (e.g. generated by a service such as bitly or tinyurl), Twitter provides data enrichments that generate a complete, expanded URL that can be matched on.
 For example, if you wanted to match on Tweets that included links discussing Twitter and Early-warning systems, a filter that references ```severe weather communication``` would match a Tweet containing this  ```http://bit.ly/1XV1tG4``` URL.

 In March 2012, the [expanded URL enrichment](http://support.gnip.com/enrichments/expanded_urls.html) was introduced.
 Before this time, the Tweet payloads included only the URL as provided by the user.
 So, if the user included a shortened URL it can be challenging to match on (expanded) URLs of interest.
 With both Historical PowerTrack and the Search APIs, these metadata are available starting in March 2012.

 In July 2016, the [enhanced URL enrichment](http://support.gnip.com/enrichments/enhanced_urls.html) was introduced.
 This enhanced version provides a web site’s HTML title and description in the Tweet payload, along with Operators for matching on those.
 With Historical PowerTrack, these metadata become available in July 2016.
 With the Search APIs, these metadata begin emerging in December 2014.

+In September 2016 Twitter introduced 'native attachments' where a trailing shared link is not counted against the 140 Tweet character limit.
+Both URL enrichments still apply to these shared links.

-For other URL product-specific details on URL filtering, see the corresponding article for more information.
+For other URL product-specific details on URL filtering, see the corresponding articles for more information.

 ### Next Steps <a id="=nextSteps" class="tall">&nbsp;</a>

-Now that we've explored the timeline of when key Twitter features were introduced, the next step is to get into the many details of how these events affect matching on Tweets of interest.
-These two articles focus on two Twitter APIs provided for accessing historical data:
+Now that we've explored the timeline of when key Twitter features were introduced, and learned how these metadata changes affect filtering at a high-level, the next step is to get into the many product-specific details:

 + Historical PowerTrack API: metadata and filtering timeline
 + Full-Archive Search API: metadata and filtering timeline